 If there’s one planning event brides look forward to the most, it’s shopping for their wedding dress.
 There is just something undeniably exciting about trying on a myriad of gowns to find the one that fits your figure and style.
 Not to mention makes you feel beautiful walking down the aisle to the love of your life.
 And shopping for winter wedding dresses is no exception.

 The first thing to consider when browsing the racks at your local bridal salon is the time of year in which you’re getting married.
 That’s going to dictate so much about the kind of dress you’re going to feel most comfortable in.
-If you’re getting married in the winter months, this is especially important, as you want to make sure your dress provides adequate warmth.
-You’ll also want to consider coverage and comfortability.
+If you’re getting married in the winter months, this is especially important, as you want to make sure your dress provides adequate warmth for those unexpected snowflakes.
+You’ll also want to consider coverage and comfortability for when you’re outside in that winter wonderland OR on the dance floor.

 “Winter weddings immediately throw people into coziness and warmth,” says Galia Lahav, an Israeli fashion designer primarily known for her bridal and evening wear.
 “If weddings are all about celebrating intimacy and togetherness, then the winter setup just enhances the entire thing.
 It reminds us of the best time of the year—the holidays where we can be surrounded by family and friends.”

-There’s a reason they call winter a wonderland.
-With a blanket of snow adorning the ground and the bare trees cascading off into the distance, there is truly an air of magic and sparkle.
-“Brides getting married in the winter have the most beautiful elements of all the seasons to play off of,” notes Bri Marbais, bridal stylist at The Bridal Finery in Winter Park, Florida.
-“Metallic color palettes, romantic lighting, and a variety of textures are just a few common winter wedding must-haves.”
+“Brides getting married in the winter have the most beautiful elements of all the seasons to play off of,” adds Bri Marbais, bridal stylist at The Bridal Finery in Winter Park, Florida.
+“Metallic color palettes, romantic venue lighting, and a variety of textures are just a few common winter wedding must-haves.”
+All of which serve for plenty of inspiration!

 YOU MIGHT ALSO LIKE: These are the 16 most popular wedding day perfumes.